Ricardo-1/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    It is a representation of the elements on a a webpage.
+It allows us to minipulate a webpage without actually changing the hardcode.

 2. What is an event?

+    Any interaction that a user has with a site is considered an event.
+This includes clicking, scrolling, typing.

 3. What is an event listener?

+    An event listener tracks specific events on the webpage.
+It takes a callback which is ran when a specific event is registered.

 4. Why would we convert a NodeList into an Array?

+    In order to access all array methods that are not available to us through a Nodelist.

 5. What is a component?

+    Reusable code that can be used to build elements with the same functionality and styling as well as problem solving.

 ### Git Set up